Dennis Löfqvist

 Dennis Fritz Löfqvist (born 1 January 1967) is a former speedway rider from Sweden.
-He earned 7 caps for the Sweden national speedway team.
+He earned seven caps for the Sweden national speedway team.

 Speedway career

 Löfqvist rode in the top tier of British Speedway from 1989 until 1992, riding for King's Lynn Stars.

-He stood as reserve for the final of the Speedway World Championship in the 1990 Individual Speedway World Championship following a successful qualification through the Nordic final and his high placing in the Intercontinental Final.
+Löfqvist stood as reserve for the final of the Speedway World Championship in the 1990 Individual Speedway World Championship following a successful qualification through the Nordic final and his high placing in the Intercontinental Final.

 Family

-His son Christer Löfqvist was also an international speedway rider.
+Löfqvist's father Christer was also an international speedway rider.